Freaky2164/TowerDefense/Projektmanagement/Software Architecture Documentation.md

 | [TowerDefense Blog](https://github.com/argastle/TowerDefense/discussions)   | 20.10.2022 | TowerDefense Team    |
 | [GitHub](https://github.com/argastle/TowerDefense)              | 20.10.2022 | TowerDefense Team    |

+### 1.5 Overview
+This document contains the architectural representation, goals and constraints as well as the logical, deployment, implementation and data views.

 ## 2 Architectural Representation
 [This section describes what software architecture is for the current system, and how it is represented.
 Of the Use-Case, Logical, Process, Deployment, and Implementation Views, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.]

 ## 3 Architectural Goals and Constraints
 Our game is based on an event-driven software architecture design with mediator topology.
 The game will be developed entirely with Unity using C#-Scripts for coding the logic.
-In our team everybody has the role of a developer and therefor development is driven by the whole project team.
-Since our game will be deployed as a mobile-game constraints like Security, Interoperability or Privacy won't have any impact on our project.
 We plan to make the game portable to all mobile devices and plan to make them available on app stores.

 ## 4 Use-Case View
 [This section lists use cases or scenarios from the use-case model if they represent some significant, central functionality of the final system, or if they have a large architectural coverage—they exercise many architectural elements or if they stress or illustrate a specific, delicate point of the architecture.]